 That’s just life.

 It’s worth mentioning because it’s easy to forget when you are scheduling resources across multiple projects.
-When project managers schedule resources to one project you can see the impact of their workload and many experienced PMs know not to schedule anyone at 100%.
-Around 80% is a more realistic amount to aim for.
-However, when you throw more projects into the mix that approach can get lost and suddenly…resources are scheduled at 100%.
+When project managers schedule resources for one project you can see the impact of their workload and many experienced PMs know not to schedule anyone at 100 percent.
+Around 80 percent is a more realistic amount to aim for.
+However, when you throw more projects into the mix that approach can get lost and suddenly…resources are scheduled at 100 percent.
 Don’t do it!

 6. Talk to Other Project Managers